nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 - 2b.
 The lecture does not exists.

+  - 2b1.
+LeTracker shows an error message.

+    Use case resumes at step 1.

+- 2c.
+The list command is invalid.

-  - 2a1.
+  - 2c1.
 LeTracker shows an error message.

     Use case resumes at step 1.